Microsoft Teams struggles as coronavirus pushes millions to work from home

 — Microsoft 365 Status (@MSFT365Status) March 16, 2020

-While it’s likely that the core underlying issue at play here is the vast increase in the number of people using Microsoft Teams to work from home, the matter will undoubtedly be compounded by the fact that many schools are embracing distance learning throughout the coronavirus crisis.
-Indeed, last week Microsoft announced an enhanced version of the free version of Microsoft Teams that removed restrictions on the number of people that can join a team, and offered additional features usually reserved for paid users.
-Moreover, the company also revealed that it was offering a 6-month free trial to the premium tier of Microsoft Teams.
+While the underlying issue is likely the vast increase in people using Microsoft Teams to work from home, the matter will undoubtedly be compounded by the fact that many schools are embracing distance learning during the COVID-19 crisis.

+Last week, Microsoft announced an enhanced version of the free version of Microsoft Teams that removed restrictions on the number of people that can join a team and offered additional features usually reserved for paid users.
+The company also revealed that it was offering a six-month free trial to the premium tier of Microsoft Teams.

-Microsoft Teams passed 20 million daily users back in November, and alongside rival services such as Slack, it is emerging as a crucial tool not only for those who work from home but also the increasingly distributed workforce where team members may be spread across countless offices and locations.
+Microsoft Teams passed 20 million daily users back in November, and alongside rival services such as Slack, it is emerging as a crucial tool not only for those who work from home but also increasingly distributed workforces, where team members may be spread across offices and locations.

-Recent figures suggest that more than two-thirds of the global workforce already work remotely at least one day a week, but with the coronavirus outbreak wreaking havoc around the world, it’s likely that many more people will be working from home permanently for at least the next couple of months.
-Some have argued that this could ultimately lead to a permanent company culture shift toward remote working, however the tools and technologies that enable this will need to prove their worth — which is why all eyes will be on Microsoft Teams, Google’s G Suite, Slack, Zoom, and all the rest in the coming months.
+Recent figures suggest more than two-thirds of the global workforce already work remotely at least one day a week, but with COVID-19 wreaking havoc around the world, many more people will be working from home for at least the next couple of months.
+Some have argued that this could lead to a permanent shift toward remote working, but the tools and technologies to enable this would need to prove their worth — which is why all eyes will be on Microsoft Teams, Google’s G Suite, Slack, Zoom, and the rest in the coming months.